US Rep. says he’s battling alcoholism, drops re-election bid

 Garrett represents Virginia’s reliably Republican 5th district, which runs from Northern Virginia to the North Carolina line.

+Garrett was up against Democrat Leslie Cockburn, a former reporter for 60 Minutes and Vanity Fair who has never run for office before.
+She has said her opposition to President Donald Trump helped spur her run.

-Party officials will pick a replacement candidate in coming days.
+Republican Party officials in the 5th District will pick a replacement candidate in coming days.
+Trump won the district by 11 percentage points and several Republicans could jockey to replace Garrett on the ballot.

+Garrett joins a long list of Republican lawmakers who are retiring instead of seeking re-election, including House Speaker Paul Ryan.